ecobee/building-controls-simulator/README.md

 Instead of using GCP access to download data you can use a locally cached DYD files following the format: `data/input/local/<hashed ID>.csv.zip`.
+These data files are the time series measurements for an individual building.

 Simply save the files using this format and you can use them in local simulations.